 Jump to:

-💚Why you will love these banana oatmeal muffins
+💚Why you will love vegan banana oatmeal muffins

 🌾What you will need

-- Bananas – Use ripe, spotty bananas for natural sweetness and moisture.
+- Bananas - Use ripe, spotty ones for maximum sweetness.

-- Frozen bananas – If using frozen bananas, allow them to thaw completely and drain excess liquid to prevent soggy muffins.
+- Frozen bananas - Allow to thaw completely, then drain excess liquid to prevent soggy muffins.

-- High-protein version – Check out my vegan protein muffins!
+- High-protein version - Check out my vegan protein muffins or chocolate banana protein muffins!

 🔪How to make vegan banana oatmeal muffins